 Broad Match keywords are a bit like giving out money for Christmas.
 The gift is valuable, but it’s not specific and you can’t attach your own intent to it.
 Much like your teenage relative can use your money to buy almost anything, broad match keywords are triggered by anything remotely related to your keyword.
 You could end up triggering something like “Kalamazoo law school,” which likely won’t turn in to a viable case.

 This is where broad match modifiers—and gift cards—come in.
 By substituting “Kalamazoo attorney” with “+Kalamazoo +attorney,” you will only trigger search queries that contain both of the words you’ve specified.

 Have you ever been out with a friend who points out the perfect present to get them?
 Have you ever bought what they suggested immediately after they did so?
 That situation is a bit like using exact match keywords, which will trigger ads when someone types in the same exact words you have bid on.
 While the likelihood of both an exact match and an exact gift are small, the results can be fantastic.

 Know Your Constraints

 Hardly anyone gets their Christmas shopping, budgeting, and preparations done in time.
 It can be difficult to get the results you want when you don’t have the time, energy, or knowledge to execute even the most specific of plans.
 While we don’t necessarily have the solution to holiday stress, we can greatly improve your marketing efforts.
-If you’d rather stress over giving gifts to your loved ones than the intricacies of keyword bids, give us a call to learn more about our Social Security Disability, Personal Injury, Workers’ Compensation, and Creditor Harassment leads.
+If you’d rather stress over giving gifts to your loved ones than the intricacies of keyword bids, give us a call to learn more about our Social Security Disability, Personal Injury, Workers’ Compensation, and Employment Law leads.
 Figure out how to get through the holidays, and we’ll take care of the rest.